rdmorrison/Meatloaf-Device-Loader-od-Directory/README.md

-# Props - This is "my" server sotfware as I tinker withe the MEatloaf by https://github.com/idolpx  https://github.com/idolpx/meatloaf I am just writiting add on software for me..
+# Props -
+This is "my" server softfware as I tinker with the Meatloaf by https://github.com/idolpx  https://github.com/idolpx/meatloaf I am just writiting add on software for me....

 # Meatloaf-Device-Loader-od-Directory
 This repository powers the Meatloaf device—a multi-device emulator for the Commodore 64/128—by serving dynamically generated .prg files over HTTP.
 It uses PHP to construct tokenized BASIC programs compatible with C64 memory layout and Meatloaf's loading conventions.

 #  Meatloaf Game Loader for Commodore 64

-This project provides a dynamic PHP-based loader for the **Meatloaf multi-device emulator** by James Johnston.
+This project provides a dynamic PHP-based loader for the **Meatloaf multi-device emulator** by idolpx.
 It serves `.prg` and `.d64` files over HTTP, allowing Commodore 64 users to load games directly via Meatloaf's network interface.

 ## 📡 How It Works